Colloquium: Spin-orbit effects in superconducting hybrid structures: Background

 where $H_0$ describes a trivial energy shift, and

-The diagonalization of \cref{eq:Hbdg} is referred to as Bogoliubov-de Gennes method~\cite{DeGennesBook}, where it is noted that the quasiparticles (the eigenvalues) become a mixture of particles and holes.
+The diagonalization of \cref{eq:Hbdg} is referred to as Bogoliubov-de Gennes method~\cite{DeGennesBook}, where the quasiparticles (the eigenvalues) become a mixture of particles and holes.

 Generally, two approaches are used when studying superconducting hybrid structures using the Bogoliubov-de Gennes method.
 A continuum formulation may be used, in which case the scattering at interfaces between materials is taken into account via generalizing the Griffin-Demers or Blonder-Tinkham-Klapwijk (BTK) formalism~\cite{Griffin1971:PRB,Blonder1982}.
 This entails matching the wave functions obtained from \cref{eq:BdGc} in adjacent materials at every interface and includes both normal reflection and tunneling processes, as well as Andreev reflection of opposite or equal spins~\cite{Zutic1999:PRBa}.
-While BTK formalism assumes a step-function profile for the pair potential, the continuum formulation can also be solved self consistently~\cite{Valls:2022,Halterman2015:PRB,Setiawan2019:PRB}.
+While BTK formalism assumes a step-function profile for the pair potential, the continuum formulation can also be solved self consistently~\cite{Valls:2022,Halterman2015:PRB,Setiawan2019:PRB,Wu2018:PRB}.

-The other way of applying the Bogoliubov-de Gennes method is in a tight-binding approach on a lattice.
+The other way of applying the Bogoliubov-de Gennes method is in a tight-binding approach on a lattice \cite{Bogoliubov-book}.
 It is appropriate when one wishes to study the equilibrium properties of superconducting systems---for instance the superconducting pair correlation in hybrid structures due to the proximity effect.
 The Hamiltonian then becomes a discrete $4N\times4N$ matrix, where $N$ is the number of lattice sites.
+An advantage of the Bogoliubov-de Gennes method is its conceptual simplicity, the drawback being the limitation in system size that is manageable computationally.
+It is a microscopic theory valid at arbitrary temperature.